 MetaMutationalSigs: comparison of mutational signature analyzers made easy

-Arora S. (Fox chase
+Pandey Palash 1*Sanjeevani Arora2., Gail Rosen1.1 Drexel University, Philadelphia PA; 2 Fox chase cancer center, Philadelphia, PA

 Abstract:

 Summary:

 The analysis of mutational signatures is becoming increasingly common in cancer genetics, with emerging implications in cancer evolution, classification, treatment decision and prognosis.
 Mutations that result in cancers are caused by several mutational processes; mutational signature analysis can identify the contribution of these processes to observed mutational patterns.
 Recently, several packages have been developed for mutational signature analysis, with each using different methodology and yielding significantly different results.
 Because of the nontrivial differences in tools’ results, researchers may desire to survey and compare the available tools, in order to objectively evaluate the results for their specific research question, such as which mutational signatures are prevalent in different cancer types.
 There is a need for a software that can aggregate results from different packages and present them in a user-friendly way to facilitate effective comparison of mutational signatures.